dwhitena/pach-neon/README.md

-# Machine Learning pipeline using Nervana Neon and Pachyderm
+# ML pipeline using Nervana Neon and Pachyderm

 This machine learning pipeline integrates Nervana Neon training and inference into a production scale pipeline using Pachyderm.